-Quantitative abundance predictions are made for all three of the coastal Chinook groups (NOC, MOC, and SOC), but are not used in annual development of Council area fishery regulations.
-Quantitative forecasts of abundance are based on sibling regression analyses from individual basins' escapement assessment data and scale sampling, which occur coast-wide.
-Forecast data for the NOC and MOC are used in the PSC management process in addition to terminal area management actions.
+Quantitative abundance predictions are made for all three of the coastal Chinook groups (NOC, MOC, and SOC).
+Once available, forecast data for the NOC and MOC are incorporated into Chinook FRAM and used in the annual development of Council area fishery regulations.
+These forecasts are also used in the PSC management process and to inform terminal area management actions.
+Quantitative forecasts of abundance are based on sibling regression analyses from individual basins' escapement assessment data and scale sampling, which occur coastwide.

 Natural spawner escapement is assessed yearly from the Nehalem through Sixes Rivers.
-Peak spawning counts of adults are obtained from standard index areas on these rivers and monitored to assess stock trends (PFMC 2021b, Chapter II, Table II-5, and Figure II-3).
+Peak spawning counts of adults are obtained from standard index areas on these rivers and monitored to assess stock trends and reported in the annual Review of Ocean Salmon Fisheries (PFMC 2023, Chapter II, Table II-5, and Figure II-3).
 Natural fall Chinook stocks from both the NOC and MOC dominate production from this subgroup.
-Also present in lesser numbers are naturally-produced spring Chinook stocks from several rivers, and hatchery fall and/or spring Chinook released in the Trask, Nestucca, Salmon, Alsea, and Elk rivers.
+Also present in lesser numbers are naturally-produced spring Chinook stocks from several rivers, and hatchery fall and/or spring Chinook released in the Trask, Nestucca, Salmon, and Elk rivers.

-Basin-specific forecasts constitute the overall aggregate forecasts and are derived in conjunction with annual PSC Chinook model input and calibration activities; however, they were not available at publication time.
+Basin-specific forecasts contribute an additive total to the overall aggregate forecasts and are derived in conjunction with annual PSC Chinook model input and calibration activities; however, they were not available at publication time.